manuelleduc/object-algebra-getting-started/README.md

 ![First semantic](./figures/first-semantic.dot.png)

-1. Definition of a concret interface of the abstract type `A`
+Definition of a concret interface of the abstract type `A`.

 ```java
 package expression.evaluate;